Protein functions as an important building block in the body. Muscles, connective tissue, and skin are all composed of proteins.

-Nut butters are a protein-packed alternative to whole nuts.
+Nut butter is a protein-packed alternative to whole nuts.
 A tablespoon of unsalted almond butter has a protein content of 3 grams and 98 calories.
 Like almonds, they are also a great source of vitamin E with 25% of the RDI per serving.

 Pumpkin seeds are edible and a great source of protein.

-Edamame are whole, immature soybeans harvested before they are fully ripened.
+Edamame is whole, immature soybeans harvested before they are fully ripened.
 They are often served steamed and salted.

 Shelled edamame contains 188 calories and 18.5 grams of protein per cup.
 Edamame is also a good source of potassium with 20% of the RDI per serving, and one of the best sources of folate with greater than 100% of the RDI.

 Green peas are not often thought of as healthy but they belong on any list of nutritious high protein foods.

 One cup of cooked green peas has a protein content of 8.5 grams and 134 calories.
 Peas are also high in fiber with 9 grams per serving and they provide a variety of other nutrients including 40% of the RDI of vitamin K and a healthy dose of several B vitamins.